Online Training Camera Tips

-Now, we recommend you use a laptop over a smartphone IF you have the choice.
+Firstly, we recommend you use a laptop over a smartphone if you have the choice.
 It's a better screen for seeing what's going on and the ability to tilt the camera up and down (by tilting your screen) is super handy

 Let's explore a few simple rules to get your camera setup dialled-in so that you can have the best possible training experience

 Rule #1: Avoid Contrast

 Contrast simply refers to having your camera pointed at both something bright and something dark.
 Your camera doesn't know what to do with this and it ends up making you into a silhouette.
 Nobody can coach a silhouette.

 The trick is to not point you camera at a bright background - like a window, or an outdoor area, or the sun.
 Instead, find a different angle where the background is lit more evenly